 The combination of these quotes has acted as one big, impactful message for me and has served me very well.
 I hope these serve you well too.

 • “I believe that unarmed truth and unconditional love will have the final word in reality.
 This is why right, temporarily defeated, is stronger than evil triumphant.” – Dr. Martin Luther King, Jr.

 • “No matter what our particular job, especially in our world today, we all are called to be tikkun olam, repairers of creation.
 Thank you for whatever you do, wherever you are, to bring joy and life and hope and faith and pardon and love to your neighbor and to yourself.” – Rev. Fred Rogers (a.k.a.
 Mr. Rogers)

 • “While my time here has now come to an end, I want you to know that in the last days and hours of my life you inspired me.
 You filled me with hope about the next chapter of the great American story […] Ordinary people with extraordinary vision can redeem the soul of America […] I urge you to answer the highest calling of your heart and stand up for what you truly believe.
 In my life I have done all I can to demonstrate that the way of peace, the way of love and nonviolence is the more excellent way.
 Now it is your turn to let freedom ring.” – Congressman John Lewis

 Lastly, I have come across some key lessons that have really reframed my life’s work for me, and I hope they do the same for you too.
 Avoid internal violence of the spirit as well as external physical violence (from The Six Principles of Nonviolence).
 Tears are medicine.
 You are always able to recommit yourself to what you care about and the vision you have for who you are.

-Contact Vay Davis at [email protected] if you, or someone you know, would like to be featured in our monthly 8-5-1 Alumni Spotlight.
+Contact Vay Bailey at [email protected] if you, or someone you know, would like to be featured in our monthly 8-5-1 Alumni Spotlight.